Research

 Although there are many studies that discuss the benefits of vitamin D on physiological functioning, there are few studies that focus on the physiological response of low-dose daily supplementation of vitamin D under sunlight restricted conditions.
 This portion of my research explores the use of a PBPK model to predict the serum concentration of vitamin D and its metabolites, and has a novel adaption to incorporate for vitamin D binding by lipids and addition proteins.
 Through allowing the effective adipose-plasma partition coefficient to vary with circulating concentrations of vitamin D, it may be possible to more accurately model seasonal variations of vitamin D.

 In addition, I am working with Dr. Melanie Joy at the University of Colorado, Skaggs School of Pharmacy and Pharmaceutical Sciences to explore the effects of vitamin D on individuals with chronic kidney disease.
-A paper exploring healthy populations has been published in Drug Metabolism and Disposition.
+A paper exploring healthy populations was published in 2022 in Drug Metabolism and Disposition, and we are currently working on an adaption of the model to fit data for chronic kidney disease.

 Sensitivity analysis is the study of the effect of propagated error on the predictive power of the model.
 Throughout the course of modeling, many parameters may be estimated or loosely measured; by calculating the amount of variability the parameter variations can introduce to the model, the experimentalist can more accurately make decisions about optimization sets or which parameters to focus more attention on.
 I am interested in the applications of local and global sensitivity analysis to PBPK and other compartmental models, and in particular, I am considering Morris' Method and extended Fourier Amplitude Sensitivity Test (eFAST) to refine parameter optimization sets in my algorithms.